Skip to content

 All posts

-The Fundamentals of Project Management
+The Five Fundamentals of Project Management

-Preparing & Planning
+1. Preparing and Planning

-Preparation and planning are two vital aspects to project management - without them, you’re a fish out of water.
+Preparation and planning are two vital aspects of project management - without them, you’re a fish out of water.
 Effective project managers begin by weighing up the needs and viability of a project, so as to determine the requirements, timescale and in some cases, an allocated budget.

 First of all, identify your goals and objectives.
 These are the ‘what’ of your project, the destination and can help create a framework of progress from beginning to end.
 Through goals, you can also define tasks that relate to them and then designate those tasks to a team you’ve picked out or been given.
 Be aware the specific tasks shouldn’t be given out at random - rather, choose those individuals who are best suited.